Block encoding the 3D heterogeneous Poisson equation with application to fracture flow: Scaling in epsilon

 A natural choice of $\epsilon$, however, is to pick it such that it is on the order of the element of $\ket{x}$ with the smallest non-zero value.
 This would look like:

 If $\epsilon$ were larger than this, we lose confidence in the accuracy of the smallest components of the solution, where even the sign could be wrong for a larger epsilon.
 This quantity in eq. \ref{eq:epsilon_scaling} is highly problem dependent and depends heavily on the exact form of the decomposition of $b$ in the eigenbasis of $G$.
 It can, however, be estimated through numerical studies of the system we care about.
-For groundwater flow, in Fig.~\ref{fig:scaling_x} we show that $\log(1/\epsilon)$ scales at worst as $O(\text{polylog }N)$ for a 3D pitchfork fractal fracture network presented in Fig. \ref{fig:3D_pitchfork}.
-So, for this choice of $\epsilon$, we get that the asymptotic scaling of our algorithm is not dominated by the $\log (1/\epsilon)$ term, and is still $O(N^{2/3} \text{ polylog }N)$.
+Numerical studies for groundwater flow, using the 3D pitchfork fractal fracture network shown in Fig.~\ref{fig:3D_pitchfork}, indicate favorable scaling of the required accuracy parameter $\varepsilon$.
+Using the definition of $\varepsilon$ seen in eq.
+27, we observed that $\log(1/\varepsilon)$ scales as $O(\text{polylog}\,N)$ in these simulations.
+Full results and parameter details are provided in Fig.~\ref{fig:scaling_x}.